Preface: The Future of Short Track Auto Racing

 -What’s up with contracted track photographers?

-High quality photographers and videographers can be extremely valuable for a speedway’s outreach.
+Skillful photographers and videographers are extremely valuable for a speedway’s outreach.
 However, contracted track photo and video personnel are not beneficial unless they are uploading, sharing, and tagging on social media.
 Why hire a track photographer if the photographs aren’t being heavily dispersed for the public to view and share?

 In order to create a larger following for short track racing, race tracks have to create a marketing campaign that portrays the sport in a positive manner.
 Facilities also have to hold credible representation among the local public.
 To do this, track representatives have to educate nearby citizens and show participation in the surrounding community.

 Speedway staff members should occasionally discuss different progressive methods to contain race car noise from neighbors of the track, such as sound barriers and absorbers.
-Then it is necessary for track personnel to take the time to educate people that our tracks have these noise controlling devices.
+Racing events must also end at a reasonable hour.
+Then it is necessary for track personnel to take the time to educate people that our speedways have these noise controlling devices and time restraints.
 Instead of fighting with neighbors, work with them and enlighten them.

 We have to communicate to neighbors that auto racing is no longer an obnoxious, roughneck type sport.
 Our speedways are surrounded by good-hearted, hard-working people.
 They also give the younger generation a place to attend, become a social part of a family-oriented environment, and spend time with other goal-oriented folks.
 Auto racing teaches hard work and principles of mechanics, technology, & engineering.
 It is important to encourage neighbors to become part of the speedway community by exposing the beauty of the sport to them (many aspects of which are mentioned in the introduction of this statement).